Hybrid management in Exchange 2013/Exchange 2010 hybrid deployments

 You access the Exchange Online organization in the EAC by selecting the Office 365 cross-premises navigation tab.
 The cross-premises navigation allows you to easily switch between your Exchange Online and your on-premises Exchange organizations.
 If you’ve configured a hybrid deployment, selecting the Office 365 tab allows you to manage the Exchange Online organization and recipient objects.
 If you don’t have an Exchange Online organization, selecting the Office 365 link will direct you to the Office 365 sign-up page.

-The Shell enables you to perform any task that the EAC does and some additional tasks that can only be performed in the Shell.
-The Shell is a collection of Windows PowerShell scripts and cmdlets that are installed on a computer when the Exchange 2013 management tools are installed.
-These scripts and cmdlets are only loaded when you open the Shell using the Exchange Management Shell icon.
+The Exchange Management Shell enables you to perform any task that the EAC does and some additional tasks that can only be performed in the Exchange Management Shell.
+The Exchange Management Shell is a collection of Windows PowerShell scripts and cmdlets that are installed on a computer when the Exchange 2013 management tools are installed.
+These scripts and cmdlets are only loaded when you open the Exchange Management Shell using the Exchange Management Shell icon.
 If you open Windows PowerShell directly, the Exchange scripts and cmdlets aren't loaded and you won't be able to manage your on-premises organization.

-When you open the Shell using the Exchange Management Shell icon on a computer that has the management tools installed, you can manage your on-premises organization.
-However, you can't manage the Exchange Online organization when you open the Shell using this icon.
-This is because opening the Shell using the Exchange Management Shell icon automatically connects you to a local Exchange server.
+When you open the Exchange Management Shell using the Exchange Management Shell icon on a computer that has the management tools installed, you can manage your on-premises organization.
+However, you can't manage the Exchange Online organization when you open the Exchange Management Shell using this icon.
+This is because opening the Exchange Management Shell using the Exchange Management Shell icon automatically connects you to a local Exchange server.

 If you want to manage the Exchange Online organization using Windows PowerShell, you must open Windows PowerShell directly and not via the Exchange Management Shell icon.
 When you open Windows PowerShell, you can then manually specify where you want to connect.
 When you create a manual connection, you specify an administrator account in the Office 365 tenant organization, and then you run a command to create a connection.
 When the connection is established, the Exchange cmdlets you have permissions to run are made available to you.
 Learn more at Use Windows PowerShell.